EdixonAlberto/concord/packages/concord/README.md

 # Concord

 A micro-framework to create Discord bots by abstracting the discord.js library.
-With concord you can create bots for discord quickly. 🚀
+With concord you can create bots for Discord quickly. 🚀

 ## Create Bot